mercereau/dennis-go/README.md

 Built with Go and React, designed to run on a Raspberry Pi.

+Named after Dennis the Menace.
+Built to block content for my in-house menace.

 ## Features

 - **Per-device filtering** — map MAC addresses to profiles via ARP resolution